mrminhaz87/Railway-IT-OT-Demo/README.md

-# Railway[Metro] IT/OT System Security Test Platform
+# Railway[Metro] IT/OT System Cyber Security Test Platform

 **Project Design :** We want to create a digital twin type Railway system emulation platform to simulate multiple trains running on different tracks with different sensor-signal control for cyber security researchers to demo/test different kind of IT attack's affect on OT system.
 The system contents 6 main components (programs):